AndreyAzimov/project-euler/README.md

 In scope of the practice algorithmic programing I started to solve [Project Euler][site] problems.

-I completed 13 problems on C#.
+I completed 13 problems on Python.

 1. [Multiples of 3 and 5][p1]
 2. [Even Fibonacci numbers][p2]